Neil3108/Neil3108.github.io/README.md

 ## Getting started
 asfdfads
 ### Prerequisites
-You do need a resume already formated in Markdown and have a Github account.
+You do need a resume already formatted in Markdown and have a Github account.
 You can [visit](https://github.com/) to make a Github account.
  - ### Markdown
    Markdown is a lightweight markup language with plain-text-formatting syntax.
 You can learn the basic syntax for Markdown [HERE](https://www.markdownguide.org/basic-syntax/).
-There are number of Markdown editor avaiable and they come in many different syntax.
-We will fouces on Github Markdown.
+There are number of Markdown editor available and they come in many different syntax.
+We will focus on Github Markdown.
-As mentioned in the Andrew Etter's book Mordern Technical Writing because of the popularity of Markdown many specialized text editors exist for it.
+As mentioned in the Andrew Etter's book Modern Technical Writing because of the popularity of Markdown many specialized text editors exist for it.
 For example:
     - [MarkdownPad(Windows)](http://www.markdownpad.com/)
     - [iA Writer(macOS)](https://ia.net/writer)
     - [ReText(Linux)](https://sourceforge.net/directory/development/wordprocessors/os:windows/)